Extinct comet

 An extinct comet is a comet that has expelled most of its volatile ice and has little left to form a tail and coma.
 In a dormant comet, rather than being depleted, any remaining volatile components have been sealed beneath an inactive surface layer.

 Due to the near lack of a coma and tail, an extinct or dormant comet may resemble an asteroid rather than a comet and blur the distinction between these two classes of small Solar System bodies.
 When volatile materials such as nitrogen, water, carbon dioxide, ammonia, hydrogen and methane in the comet nucleus have evaporated away, all that remains is an inert rock or rubble pile.
 A comet may go through a transition phase as it comes close to extinction.

 Nature of extinct comets

-Extinct comets are those that have expelled most of their volatile ice and have little left to form a tail or coma.
 Over time, most of the volatile material contained in a comet nucleus evaporates away, and the comet becomes a small, dark, inert lump of rock or rubble that can resemble an asteroid.

 Disintegration of asteroid P/2013 R3 observed by the Hubble Space Telescope between late-October 2013 and early-January 2014.

 Other related types of comet include transition comets, that are close to becoming extinct, such as were looked for in the Hubble search for transition comets.
 Comets such as C/2001 OG108 (LONEOS) may represent the transition between extinct comets and typical Halley-type comets (periods of 20–200 years) or long period comets (periods longer than 200 years).
 Minor planets of the group of damocloids have been studied as possible extinct cometary candidates due to the similarity of their orbital parameters with those of Halley-type comets.